Guest Author: Henry Hershey

 When asked what she believes scientists can gain from incorporating art into their work, Rene said “Scientists can save illustration costs by being able to make their own figures, and it gives them the freedom and ability to put to graphics what is in their mind’s eye.
 We have a story to tell for every publication, and that story may be better realized if the author is also capable of creating the illustrations to go with it.
 Additionally, art is great for scientific outreach and helps the scientific community tell their stories to the public as well.”

-Chaise is also an avid illustrator and has noticed an improvement in both his artwork and science thanks to the weekly practice: “I’ve always quickly drawn sketches of fishes that I’ve had to learn or hadn’t seen before – in field notebooks and such – but my skills as an illustrator have really improved because of this.
+Michelle is also an avid illustrator and has noticed an improvement in both her artwork and science thanks to the weekly practice: “I’ve always quickly drawn sketches of fishes that I’ve had to learn or hadn’t seen before – in field notebooks and such – but my skills as an illustrator have really improved because of this.
 Anytime I see something odd or new (e.g., an oddly shaped bone or a new structure), I usually try to sketch it out in my research notes.”

 Another artist who credits the hashtag for catalyzing their development as an artist is Cory Brant, a post-doc at University of Michigan studying sea lamprey control in the Great Lakes.
 Like many of the contributors, Cory has always loved art and fish, but he had never been very social about it.
 After a long hiatus, and a post-graduate degree slump, Cory found that drawing greatly improved his mood and the community has helped him stay inspired: “No matter your level of practice, everyone is supportive and kind—I think that was what really hooked me.
 All of the fish science that comes along with the sketches lured me in, too.”